sevmorris/macback-m1/README.md

 <details>
   <summary>open</summary>

-Open file for editing in the [text editor micro](https://github.com/zyedidia/micro).
+Opens a file for editing in the text editor [micro](https://github.com/zyedidia/micro).

   </details>